-Was one of your New Year’s resolutions to perform daily foot checks?
-If you are a person living with diabetes the answer to that question should be a resounding “YES!”
-Checking your feet daily is crucial to battling this disease, and even if you don’t have diabetes you should still be practicing good foot care and checking your feet for signs of any problems or conditions.
+Was one of your resolutions to perform daily foot checks?
+If you are a person living with diabetes, the answer to that question should be a resounding “YES!”
+Checking your feet daily is crucial to battling this disease, and even if you don’t have diabetes, you should still be practicing good foot care and checking your feet for signs of any problems or conditions.

 - Take notice of any changes that your feet may have undergone.
 If you notice a cut or scratch that wasn’t there before, be sure to disinfect and bandage it carefully.
 Keep an eye on any open wounds to make sure they are healing properly.
 If they don’t heal, get to a doctor immediately.

 - If you have dry skin, use moisturizer to prevent cracking or peeling.
 Don’t put lotion in between your toes.

 - Corns and calluses should be kept at bay by using an emery board or pumice stone to gently slough away dead skin.
 Never use a sharp tool at the risk of cutting or injuring yourself.